- 464 views

 - Hike up the majestic trails of Monte Bre and enjoy the awe-inspiring views of the lake below.

-- Visit the Hermann Hesse Museum and discover the objects and works by one of the most widely read author, Herman Hesse.
+- Visit the Hermann Hesse Museum and discover the objects and works by the widely read author, Herman Hesse.

 - Go on a relaxing boat trip and enjoy the scenic beauty that the lake offers.